ClusterWhisperer/eNoseLab/README.md

 ## Objective:

-Objective of this project is build an electronic nose that is able to identify different objects inducted before MOX sensors in real-time.
+Objective of this project is build an electronic nose that is able to sense different objects inducted before MOX sensors in real-time.

 Motivated by the [paper](https://www.researchgate.net/publication/305385157_Online_decorrelation_of_humidity_and_temperature_in_chemical_sensors_for_continuous_monitoring).